 Meetings

-The Administrative Council shall meet every time the interests of the Association so require and at least once a year, upon convening by the President, and at such time and place as determined in the convening notice.
+The Administrative Council shall meet, either in person or online, every time the interests of the Association so require and at least once a year, upon convening by the President, and at such time and place as determined in the convening notice.
 If the President is unable or unwilling to convene the Administrative Council, the Administrative Council shall be convened by the Vice-President.
 If the President and the Vice-President are both unable or unwilling to convene the Administrative Council, the Administrative Council shall be convened by the oldest member of the Administrative Council (in age).

 Proxies